jogetoss/mayan-dms-fileupload/README.md

 2. Mayan Option Binder - Allows user to populate the values of Document Types, Cabinets and Tags from Mayan EDMS.
 3. Mayan File Formatter - Allow user to format the filename and download the file directly from the datalist.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/Mayan+EDMS+Plugin).

 # Getting Help